Welcome to Mac2MUG!

 MAC2MUG is for people who want to learn from and interact with other Macintosh computer users.
 We welcome visitors at our monthly meeting and hope that you will become a member.
 Meetings last for approximately two hours and are generally held the first Tuesday of the month.

-- (See the December 2013 meeting-announcement here)
+- (See the April 2014 meeting-announcement here)

 - Writing and creative image credits for our meeting notices goes to Mac2MUG Secretary and Creative Genius - Rob Ellis.
 If you had fun reading, then you are really in for a treat when you attend our meetings and hear his presentations!